ksharmar/monobivec/README.md

-# Bilingual Embeddings trained with parallel + monolingual data for low resource (monobivec)
+# Bilingual Embeddings trained with parallel + monolingual data for low resource languages (monobivec)

 ## Description
 This project is aimed at learning bilingual word representations under low resource settings (from limited parallel corpora) by leveraging easily available monolingual corpora in each language.